 Those other channels will get the credit, much like a striker scoring from short-range, but this data gives social the credit your activity deserves.

 Harden your social reporting, make it relevant, make it real-world, and not stuck in the isolated environment of the social network itself.
-Then you’ll get the acknowledgement and the investment that you need.
+Then you’ll get the acknowledgment and the investment that you need.